LevchenCoM/kalaha-game/README.md

 - pip or uv (package manager)
 - fastapi (framework)

+### Frontend:
-### Frontend:- Static HTML file hosted on the backend, running in the browser.
+- Static HTML file hosted on the backend, running in the browser.

 ## Launch Instructions